wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The completion of the event is then notified to the memory controller object by calling `sendResponse()` with `event`'s ID and the flags.

+After sending the response, the dependency between flushes and other memory operations are resolved.
+The method finds all dependent flush requests by looking up `m_dependentRequests` using the ID of the current memory event object.
+Then for all flush events that are in the value set, the current conflicting event is removed from the reverse map `m_waitingFlushes`.
+If for some flushes, all conflicting events have been completed, then the event itself can also complete by calling `sendResponse()` on the flush event as well.

+Method `sendResponse()`